IBM/parallel-cycle-enumeration/README.md

 make
 ```

-To run it on multiple nodes, comment out `MPI_IMPL` macro from `include/Macros.h` file and use:
+To run it on a single node, comment out `MPI_IMPL` macro from `include/Macros.h` file and use:
 ```
 mkdir build
 cd build